 - a.
-Provide personnel and equipment to support law enforcement as requested by the SERT. - b.
-Provide air, water, and land transportation as requested by the SERT. - c.
+Provide personnel and equipment to support law enforcement. - b.
+Provide air, water, and land transportation. - c.
 Act as liaison between the SERT and interested environmental and conservation groups. - d.
 Provide personnel and equipment to support law enforcement of waterway restrictions. - e.
-Provide technical support and leadership to support identification and removal of abandoned vehicles.
+Provide technical support and leadership to support identification and removal of abandoned vehicles. - f.
+Provide watercraft and crews to support enforcement of USCG-initiated restrictions on waterway use.